Home / Wester Ross Communities / Gairloch / War Records Index / WW II

 Forename(s): Murdo

-Rank: Chief Stewart
+Rank: Chief Steward

 Regiment: Royal Navy